yahiae6643/about-me/README.md

 **School**: HSTAT

 **Yahia Elhag is a 16 year old teenage who was born from _North Sudan_ and later moved to the U.S. at a young age.**
-_He tries to be the best at his classes while improving his thinking skills_.

 * __He has a somewhat of strange personality and behavior, but fun to be talk too sometimes.__
     * _He can talk alot at times_, so make sure to limit his speaking so others can have a chance
+* __He tries to be the best at his classes while improving his thinking skills__.
+    * _No matter the time, he will try to help you if you're in need of it_

 ---